geonetwork/doc/source/customizing-application/characterset.rst

 To change it within GeoNetwork simply start the application with the system property geonetwork.file.encoding set to the desired character set name.

-For example if you are running tomcat you can set
+For example if you are running Tomcat you can set

 JAVA_OPTS="-Dgeonetwork.file.encoding=UTF-16"